Catchment Area Analyses

 Forests vary due to location, as do the dynamics that affect them.
 And those dynamics change over time, perhaps due to market fluctuations or changes in forests themselves.
 Ongoing monitoring is valuable.

-In summary, these reports show how pellet production and sustainable forest management provide carbon benefits in these differing circumstances.
-The analyses provide a thorough view of our positive carbon impact in a way that complements the broader analysis done with our Healthy Forest Landscape (HFL) programme.
+In summary, these reports indicate sustainable forest management (of which pellet production is a part) can provide carbon benefits in these differing circumstances.
+Ensuring that carbon stocks are increasing in the forests we take from is a vital part of understanding the impacts of bioenergy on climate.
+This complements our commitment to ensuring that we use woody biomass types with low risk of carbon debt, and the broader analysis done with our Healthy Forest Landscape (HFL) programme.
 For both CAA and HFL, we plan to report on our entire supply area by the end of 2022.

 The graph and tables below summarise data collected from the individual CAA reports, analysing the key metrics in each region.
 Figures 1 and 2 show data for five of the areas we source from in the US South and Figure 3 measures the forest landscape in Latvia and Estonia.